frangeris/simple-validation/README.md

 Simple validation for PHP 5.3+
 ==============================

-There are so many differents ways to make a validation for forms on php, each framework(Laravel 4+, Symfony 2+, Codeignitier, FuelPHP, CakePHP, bla bla bla) has their own implementation on validations, ok, that's ok, it is expected that they supply us that funcionality, but, sometimes all those validations are complicated, sometime we need to insert the rules inside a model when we just wanna validate a simple html form and get the possible failures, just simple like that, it ok that you insert your rules inside your model, this is another way just with supper powers...
+There are so many differents ways to make a validation for forms on php, each framework(Laravel 4+, Symfony 2+, CodeIgniter , FuelPHP, CakePHP, bla bla bla) has their own implementation on validations, ok, that's ok, it is expected that they supply us that funcionality, but, sometimes all those validations are complicated, sometimes we dont want to insert the rules inside a model when we just wanna validate a simple html form and get the possible failures, just simple like that, it ok that you insert your rules inside your model, this is another way just with super powers...

 ### Installation